 Spine Surgery at East Cooper

 East Cooper is an important center for spine surgery in South Carolina.
 Highly trained surgeons use robotic guidance in navigation to align with their plan for optimal patient care.

 Depending on the condition needing to be treated, East Cooper Medical Center offers different robotic surgery options.
 These options include:

 Mako – If you need joint replacement surgery, you may be feeling overwhelmed and uncertain about what to expect.
 For those living with painful early to mid-stage osteoarthritis, Mako is one of the most advanced orthopedic procedures available

-da Vinci® Si Surgical System – Designed for a variety of minimally invasive surgical applications, the da Vinci Si Surgical System allows for superior visualization, enhanced dexterity and improved control.
+da Vinci® Xi Surgical System – Designed for a variety of minimally invasive surgical applications, the da Vinci Xi Surgical System allows for superior visualization, enhanced dexterity and improved control.
 Patients also experience

 ExcelsiusGPS® – Spine surgeries can be complex and invasive, but with the ExcelsiusGPS robotic navigation system, surgeons can perform minimally invasive procedures with decreased radiation during the procedure.

 "This is a dialog window which overlays the main content of the page and plays an embedded YouTube video.
 Pressing the Close Modal button at the bottom of the modal or pressing the Escape key will close the modal and bring you back to where you were on the page.